Riccardo Giraudi: Biography

 Riccardo Giraudi grew up in the Principality of Monaco before studying at the European Business School of London where he obtained a Bachelor in Business Administration in 1999.

 Career

-In 2001, Riccardo Giraudi joined the family-owned company created by his father, Erminio Giraudi in the 1970's : Giraudi Group.
+In 2001, Riccardo Giraudi joined the family-owned company created by his father, Erminio Giraudi in the 1970s : Giraudi Group.
 The group is one of the European leader in meat import / export (40% veal, 30% beef, 10% pork).

 While becoming the European leader in the import of hormone free American Black Angus in 2005, Riccardo Giraudi introduced Australian beef and became in 2014 the first importer of certified Japanese Kobe beef in Europe.

 A few months later, Riccardo Giraudi launched the Jamon de Buey de Kobe, a Japanese Kobe beef ham with which he notably won the Wallpaper Design Award 2018, "Best Working Lunch" category.

 Since 2005, Riccardo Giraudi also develops "luxury casual" and "fast casual" hospitality concepts, in Monaco, Paris and abroad.